benrr101/node-taglib-sharp/README.md

 ## Known Issues
 * Maximum supported file size is 8192TB
   - Why is this an issue?
-8192TB is yuuuuge! .NET implementation supports 8192PB file sizes.
+8192TB is yuuuuge, but .NET implementation supports 8192PB file sizes.
   - The Node.js 12 [fs](https://nodejs.org/docs/latest-v12.x/api/fs.html) library only supports
     `integer` types for position arguments, which safely goes up to `2^52 - 1`.
 Node 15 supports `number` or `biginteger` for position arguments which would increase supported sizes to 64-bit